Therapists in 62026

 Edwardsville, IL 62026

-Update:(Current availability for Clinical Supervision) You are the expert on you.
+Current availability for Clinical Supervision.
+You are the expert on you.
 I am here to walk beside you as we increase your awareness, understanding, and insight of what has happened to you and the ways past traumatic experiences are currently affecting your life.
 Your brain adapted so that you could survive.
 Your current struggles may be from adaptations that no longer serve you.
 Together, we will develop this insight and engage in life changing, trauma informed, work.
 It is important that we, both, determine a good and ethical fit in our roles as client and therapist.
-Visit my websites' "About Your Therapist" tab for more.
+Please visit my website for additional information.

-Update:(Current availability for Clinical Supervision) You are the expert on you.
+Current availability for Clinical Supervision.
+You are the expert on you.
 I am here to walk beside you as we increase your awareness, understanding, and insight of what has happened to you and the ways past traumatic experiences are currently affecting your life.
 Your brain adapted so that you could survive.
 Your current struggles may be from adaptations that no longer serve you.
 Together, we will develop this insight and engage in life changing, trauma informed, work.
 It is important that we, both, determine a good and ethical fit in our roles as client and therapist.
-Visit my websites' "About Your Therapist" tab for more.
+Please visit my website for additional information.

 See more therapy options for 62026